lmiller1990/python-opencv-lake-recognition/README.md

-Detecting and Outline Lakes with python and OpenCV
+Detecting and Outline Lakes with Python3 and OpenCV 3

-In the article, I will go over some basic shape and contour detection using python3 and OpenCV.
+In the article, I will go over some basic shape and contour detection using Python3 and OpenCV.

 ## Goal

-The goal is given screen capture from Google Maps, to detect the largest body of water, and calculate the radius and approximate area.
+The goal is to detect the largest body of water and calculate the radius and approximate area, given screen capture from Google Maps.
 The article introduces some code that, given a screen capture, detects the largest body of water and draws a line around the edge:

 !!
 SS result

 ## Setup

-I will use python3 and OpenCV 3.
-There are many ways to install python3.
+I will use Python3 and OpenCV3.
+There are many ways to install Python3, I used [conda](https://anaconda.org/anaconda/python).
 I installed OpenCV using homebrew by running `brew install opencv`.

 To check if opencv was installed, create a `detector.py` script and add the following: